 Once you're done eating, you can move on upstairs to the dancefloor (or skip the meal and head straight for it if you're not hungry).
 Some of the best musicians and DJs in the city come here to perform, so you never know who might be there when you arrive.

 San Marcos is located at Carrera 13 #40-36 and is open daily from 11.30 am to 8 pm.

 7. La Cantina de Javi in Downtown Candelaria

 Regardless of size, La Cantina de Javi has such a grand atmosphere to it.
 We felt like we were being admitted to a ginormous street festival!

-La Cantina de Javi revels in its Latino culture, with fiery music, drinks that leave a burning sensation at the back of your throat and exploding red, white and green confetti!
+La Cantina de Javi revels in its Latino culture, with fiery music, and drinks that leave a burning sensation at the back of your throat with exploding red, white, and green confetti!
 This bar takes its Colombian heritage by the throat and runs wild with it.

 This place offers a real taste of what Latin life is like.
 And after a taster, we want to take a whole bite!